-- Carl knows that a man is going to testify against his girlfriend at her criminal trial, so he confronts him and tells the man that he'll hurt his family if he takes the stand.
+Carl knows that a man is going to testify against his boss at his organized crime trial, so he confronts him and tells the man that he’ll hurt his family members and inflict property damage if he takes the stand.

-- Debbie knows that her ex-boyfriend may report her to authorities for abuse, so she sends him threatening emails saying bad things happen to “rats.”
+Debbie knows that her ex-boyfriend may report her to authorities for domestic violence and other violent crimes, so she sends him threatening emails and text messages and makes phone calls saying physical violence happens to “rats.”

 What are the penalties for this offense?

-A violation of Penal Code 136.1 is wobbler offense under California law.
-This means that it can be charged as either a misdemeanor or a felony depending on the specific facts of a case.
+A violation of Penal Code 136.1 is a wobbler offense under California law.
+This means that it can be charged as either a misdemeanor or a felony depending on the specific facts of such cases.

 If charged as a misdemeanor, the offense is punishable by: